Spending bill helps retirees and boosts financial sector - ExBulletin

 Retired Sen. Rob Portman (R-Ohio) and Sen. Ben Cardin (D-Md.) ushered in Secure 2.0 through the massive spending bill known as the omnibus.
 Nearly half of the 92 provisions of Secure 2.0 come, in whole or in part, from the Cardin-Portman legislation that was unanimously approved by the Senate Finance Committee this summer.

-Senator Cardin is proud of his role in producing a balanced package supported by business, labor and consumer groups,” Cardin spokeswoman Sue Walitsky said in a statement.
-It protects and encourages retirement savings for the most vulnerable, especially low-income people.
+Senator Cardin is proud of his role in producing a balanced package supported by business, labor and consumer groups, Cardin’s spokeswoman Sue Walitsky said in a statement.
+It protects and encourages the retirement savings of the most vulnerable, especially the most modest.

 Mollie Timmons, a spokesperson for Portman, said the Secure 2.0 provisions will help part-time workers and help more small businesses offer retirement plans to their workers, where most low-income workers are employed. .

-Both lawmakers’ campaigns have received significant contributions from companies linked to the retirement industry, according to OpenSecrets, with Cardin receiving $329,271 from the securities and investment industry from 2017 to 2022 and Portman receiving $515,996 from the same sectors during the same period.
+Both lawmakers’ campaigns received significant contributions from companies tied to the retirement industry, according to OpenSecrets, with Cardin receiving $329,271 of the securities and investment industry from 2017 to 2022 and Portman receiving $515,996 of the same industries over the same period.

 Experts say the legislation contains good provisions for average Americans, such as creating emergency savings accounts for employers alongside retirement accounts.
 The new accounts allow workers to create tax-protected rainy day funds.
 The legislation also expands the Savers Credit, which provides a 50% tax credit on savings of up to $2,000, which will be deposited directly into an IRA or taxpayer retirement plan.

 Morrissey and other retirement experts also say the provisions serve as a reminder of the need to strengthen Social Security, the social program that benefits more than 70 million retired beneficiaries, people with disabilities and children.
-The Social Security and Medicare administrators’ annual report released in June says the programs trust fund will not be able to pay full benefits from 2035.
+The Annual Report of the Administrators of Social Security and Medicare published in June indicates that the programs trust fund will not be able to pay the full benefits from 2035.

-For many Americans, Social Security funded by payroll taxes collected from workers and their employers is their only means of saving for retirement.
+For many Americans, Social Security funded by payroll taxes collected from workers and their employers is their only way retirement savings.

 In the sweeping spending package passed on Friday, lawmakers authorized about half of the Biden administration’s proposed $1.4 billion spending increase for Social Security.